Update 2nd November 2020 at 10:00 – England Only

 All inventories, check-out’s and check-in’s can take place whilst following social distancing guidelines.

-All mid-term inspections are currently on hold until further notice.
+Mid-term inspections are still on hold unitl further notice.

 Landlords have a legal duty to repair and maintain gas pipework, flues and appliances in a safe condition, to ensure an annual gas safety check on each appliance and flue, and to keep a record of each safety check.

-Government guidance at this time is that wherever possible these safety checks should continue in order to keep you safe.
+Government guidance at this time is that these safety checks should continue in order to keep you safe.

-If you can not allow access due to the reasons given above, please let us know as soon as possible.
+If you can not allow access, please let us know as soon as possible.